igorkry/tnt4j-streams/README.md

  field string mapping to TNT4J event field value.

 ### How to use TNT4J loggers
-See chapter 'Manually installed dependencies' how to install these dependencies.
+See chapter 'Manually installed dependencies' how to install `tnt4j-log4j12` or `tnt4j-logback` dependencies.

 #### TNT4J-log4j12